Davide64-dev/FEUP_ESOF_MoneyWatch/README.md

 5. As a user, I want to have a quick translator for other users' texts so that I can understand what the user is trying to say.
 (Should have 8)

-   **Acceptance test:** Inside any forum post there is a built-in option that you can press to automatically translate its content.
+   **Acceptance test:**
+	Given a post written in some language
+	When the user doesn't understand that language
+	Then they can click on the button below the post to translate it.

 6. As a user, I want to be able to delete and edit the text I add, so that I can remove text I no longer find useful.
 (Must have 13)

-   **Acceptance test:** After the creation of a post, you are able to edit/remove it by pressing the edit button under its content.
-If you leave the post completely empty, a warning will appear telling you that the post is getting removed.
-If you press the "OK" button the post will be removed, otherwise you will be able to keep editing it.
+   **Acceptance test:**
+	Given that the user wants to edit some post
+	When they made a mistake or want to delete it
+	Then they can edit the post by pressing the edit button.

 7. As a user, I would like to be able to sort all posts in the forum by a number of options, such as date, title, and others, so that I can search the site more efficiently.
 (Must have 3)